chenet1220/Anime-World/README.md

 # ANIME WORLD
 Welcome to ***ANIME WORLD!*** 😎 If you Love Anime Then you Came to the Right Place My Friend.
-This application is designed to help users review Anime from the old populars to the New., Make comments on Anime you like and give your personal opinon
+This application is designed to help users review Anime from the old populars to the New from Jiakn api .
+Make comments on Anime you like and give your personal opinon
 *Screenshot of the Anime World landing page.*

 ![Anime World Home Page](https://i.imgur.com/FWV24FB.png)